All families seeking to enroll at Jakarta Intercultural School (JIS) must agree to the following policies.

 Refunds for a semester’s tuition and bus fees will be granted according to the following guidelines:

-Enrolled students who attend 0 to 5 days of school and withdraw by August 31 will receive a full refund of the semester’s tuition and bus fees.
-No refunds will be given to students who submit a withdrawal notice after August 31.
+Enrolled students who withdraw by July 31 will receive a full refund of the semester’s tuition and bus fees.
+No refunds will be given to students who submit a withdrawal notice after July 31.
 Attendance of 6 days or more, at any time in the semester, will constitute attendance for the full semester and will not be entitled to a refund.

-Enrolled students who attend 0 to 5 days of school days of school and withdraw by January 31 will receive a full refund of the semester’s tuition and bus fees.
-No refunds will be given to students who submit a withdrawal notice after January 31, nor to a student who attends 6 days or more of school.
+Enrolled students who withdraw by December 31 will receive a full refund of the second semester’s tuition and bus fees.
+No refunds will be given to students who submit a withdrawal notice after December 31, nor to a student who attends 6 days or more of school.
 Attendance of 6 days or more, at any time in the semester, will constitute attendance for the full semester and will not be entitled to a refund.

 Refunds that remain unclaimed four years from the date of entitlement will be transferred to the JIS Operating Fund.

 If a student will be temporarily withdrawn from JIS for at least one semester, the parents/guardian should contact the Admissions Office to discuss their options.

 The MOE requires all students and their parent/s to agree to the following statements: